cat-box/aws-foundry-ssl/readme.md

     2. Auto restart of Foundry in an event of crash.

     A [patch](https://github.com/cat-box/aws-foundry-ssl/wiki/Patches#rclocal-to-systemd-service) is available to those who deployed using earlier versions of this project.

+5. Text/Email uptime notification system via AWS SNS as a cost-saving measure. <br />
+    **i.e.** receive a notification if your server has been active for over 24 hours.